Navigation Acts: Navigation Act 1696

 With this act the government did start to institute admiralty courts and staff them in more and new places; this established "a more general obedience to the acts of Trade and Navigation."
 John Reeves, who wrote the handbook for the Board of Trade, considered the 1696 act to be the last major navigation act, with relatively minor subsequent acts.
 The system established by this act, and upon previous acts, was where the Navigation Acts still stood in 1792, though there would be major policy changes followed by their reversals in the intervening years.

 Navigation Acts 1696–1760

 Molasses Act 1733

-The 1733 Molasses Act levied heavy duties on the trade of sugar from the French West Indies to the American colonies, forcing the colonists to buy the more expensive sugar from the British West Indies instead.
+The Molasses Act 1733 (6 Geo.
+2. c.
+13) levied heavy duties on the trade of sugar from the French West Indies to the American colonies, forcing the colonists to buy the more expensive sugar from the British West Indies instead.
 The law was widely flouted, but efforts by the British to prevent smuggling created hostility and contributed to the American Revolution.
 The Molasses Act was the first of the Sugar Acts.
-The act was set to expire in 1763, but in 1764 it was renewed as the Sugar Act, which caused further unrest among the colonists.
+The act was set to expire in 1763, but in 1764 it was renewed as the Sugar Act 1764 (4 Geo.
+3. c.
+15), which caused further unrest among the colonists.